-We need an engaging, upbeat, rhythmic song that complements the dramatic qualities of our aesthetic and the style of our choreography.
+We need an engaging, upbeat, rhythmic song that complements our dramatic aesthetic and choreography.
 One that feels as bold and unexpected as the rest of our creative choices.

 I like the idea of a composed, curated, multi-instrument piece that we can tailor to the structure of the story and the movement of our dancers.
 It also needs to have pockets of space for those reflective, restful moments, as well as quicker passages for those high-impact sequences.